Subscriber Only: Brexit pantomime would be funny except it’s a tragedy

 Brexit pantomime would be funny except it’s a tragedy

 Chris Johns: Could it spark a recession?
 Or a banking crisis?
-It certainly isn’t over
+It certainly is not over

 Brexit worries: Banking crises often come from surprising places.